Reds (film): Plot

 In 1915, married journalist and suffragist Louise Bryant encounters the radical journalist John Reed for the first time at a lecture in Portland, Oregon, and is intrigued with his idealism.
 After meeting him for an interview on international politics that lasts an entire night, she realizes that writing has been her only escape from her frustrated existence.
-Inspired to leave her husband, Bryant joins Reed in Greenwich Village, New York City, and becomes acquainted with the local community of activists and artists, including anarchist and author Emma Goldman and the playwright Eugene O'Neill.
+Inspired to leave her husband, Bryant joins Reed in Greenwich Village, New York City, and becomes acquainted with the local community of activists and artists, including anarchist and author Emma Goldman and playwright Eugene O'Neill.

 Later, they move to Provincetown, Massachusetts, to concentrate on their writing, becoming involved in the local theater scene.
-Through her writing, Bryant becomes a feminist and radical in her own right.
+Through her writing, Bryant becomes known as a feminist and radical in her own right.
 Reed becomes involved in labor strikes with the "Reds" of the Industrial Workers of the World.
 Obsessed with changing the world, he grows restless and heads for St. Louis to cover the 1916 Democratic National Convention.

 During Reed's absence, Bryant falls into a complicated affair with O'Neill.
 Upon his return, Reed discovers the affair and realizes he still loves Bryant.
 The two marry secretly and make a home together in Croton-on-Hudson, New York, but still have conflicting desires.
 When Reed admits his own infidelities, Bryant takes a ship to Europe to work as a war correspondent.

-After a flare-up of a kidney disorder results in him having one of them removed, Reed is warned to avoid excessive travel or stress, but he decides to take the same path as Louise and goes to Europe.
-Reunited as professionals, the two find their passion rekindled as they travel to Russia and are swept up in the fall of the Czarist regime and the events of the 1917 Revolution.
+After a flareup of a kidney disorder results in his having one removed, Reed is warned to avoid excessive travel or stress, but decides to take the same path as Louise and goes to Europe.
+Reunited as professionals, the two find their passion rekindled as they travel to Russia and are swept up in the fall of the czarist regime and the events of the 1917 Revolution.